Get all the latest data for Algeria

 What is the 10-year property price prediction for Algeria as of 2026?

-The range of 10-year forecasts for Algeria spans from a conservative scenario of around 50% cumulative growth (if oil revenues decline significantly and the economy stagnates) to an optimistic scenario exceeding 120% (if economic diversification succeeds and urban infrastructure expands as planned).
+The range of 10-year forecasts spans from a conservative scenario of around 50% cumulative growth (if oil revenues decline significantly and the economy stagnates) to an optimistic scenario exceeding 120% (if economic diversification succeeds and urban infrastructure expands as planned).

 What long-term economic factors will shape property prices in Algeria?